Revised March 18, 2021

-The Board of Game and Inland Fisheries (BGIF) hereby constitutes and establishes an Education, Planning, and Outreach Committee (hereafter referred to as the Committee) with responsibility and specific duties as described below.
+The Board of Wildlife Resources hereby constitutes and establishes an Education, Planning, and Outreach Committee (hereafter referred to as the Committee) with responsibility and specific duties as described below.

 As presented in the Board’s Governance Manual, the Education, Planning, and Outreach Committee is to evaluate its educational, planning, and outreach needs relative to the statutory mandates, mission, and strategic plans of the Board, and to develop and submit reports, draft policies, and recommendations regarding those needs, as necessary, to the full Board for its consideration.
 The Committee will regularly evaluate the Department’s mission, the Board’s policies, its long-term planning requirements, and Governance Manual and develop recommendations regarding mission and vision statements, policy and governance changes, and strategic planning for the Board.
 The Committee will also investigate reported breaches of The Board’s Code of Ethics and Conduct and report its findings to the Board.

-The Committee shall be comprised of no less than three (3) members of the Board of Game and Inland Fisheries.
+The Committee shall be comprised of no less than three (3) members of the Board of Wildlife Resources.
 Chair of the Board shall appoint the Committee Chair and the remaining members to each serve a term as determined by the Board Chair at the time of Committee appointment.
 A quorum of the Committee shall consist of a majority of the members.

-The Committee is to meet at least two (2) times each fiscal year, with additional meetings as deemed necessary by the Committee.
-The Chair may request the Director to have Department staff members be present at meetings of the Committee to provide information and/or expertise regarding the business matters, issues, and discussion topics of the Committee.
+The Committee generally meets at least two (2) times each fiscal year, with additional meetings as deemed necessary by the Committee.
+Fewer meetings may be approved by the Board under extenuating circumstances.
+The Chair may request the Executive Director to have Department staff members be present at meetings of the Committee to provide information and/or expertise regarding the business matters, issues, and discussion topics of the Committee.

-- Provide guidance to the Director for the development of an orientation program for new members appointed to the Board of Game and Inland Fisheries.
+- Provide guidance to the Director for the development of an orientation program for new members appointed to the Board of Wildlife Resources.
 Orientation for new members shall be conducted as soon as practicable following their appointment.

 - Coordinate with the agency Director, the Secretary of Natural Resources, and the Governor’s Office (as necessary) to develop the job elements and performance expectations that will comprise the annual performance plan for the agency Director.